 This post is part of a series of studies of classic Chicago Building Types.
 Each city has a history of materials, wealth, population shifts and popularity, hopes and dreams, written in its buildings.
-Read more about Chicago Bungalows, Worker Cottages, Courtyard Apartment Buildings, Residential Hotels, Four-Plus-One Apartments, Fire Cottages and Skyscrapers.
+Read more about Chicago Bungalows, Worker Cottages, Accessory Dwelling Units (ADU), Courtyard Apartment Buildings, Residential Hotels, Four-Plus-One Apartments, Fire Cottages and Skyscrapers.

-The name covers both single family houses (one and two stories, and even larger mansions) and a range of multi-family buildings with stacked units (two-flats, three-flats and, more rarely, 6-flat arrangements).
-But there are number of common features – beyond the limestone facade – that make this an interesting addition to Chicago’s urban fabric.
+The name covers both single family houses (one and two stories, and even larger mansions) and a range of multi-family buildings with stacked units (two-flats, three-flats, and, more rarely, 6-flat arrangements).
+But there are several common features – beyond the limestone facade – that make this an interesting addition to Chicago’s urban fabric.

 Benefits of the Greystone Form

-Because it consists of stacked apartment units with matching plans (much like much-loved Boston Three-Decker) the Greystone multi-flat unit is easy to construct and replicate.
-Small variations in the facade make each unit seem unique but the same building methods could be used over and over again – much to the builder’s convenience.
+Because it consists of stacked apartment units with matching plans (much like the much-loved Boston Three-Decker) the Greystone multi-flat unit is easy to construct and replicate.
+Small variations in the facade make each unit seem unique, but the same building methods could be used repeatedly – much to the builder’s convenience.

-Further, by stacking several units, and placing the access door behind a shared porch, the multi-flat units were hard to distinguish from a larger single-family home.
-A street of two and three story Greystones give an impressive sense of density, cohesiveness and even grandeur that a street of smaller individual cottages or larger apartment blocks don’t have.
-More on this in Sharon Haar’s article “Greystone as Type” in The Chicago Greystone in Historic North Lawndale.
+Further, by stacking several units and placing the access door behind a shared porch, the multi-flat units were hard to distinguish from a larger single-family home.
+A street of two and three-story Greystones give an impressive sense of density, cohesiveness, and even grandeur that a street of smaller individual cottages or larger apartment blocks doesn’t have.
+More on this is in Sharon Haar’s article “Greystone as Type” in The Chicago Greystone in Historic North Lawndale.

 The sides and back always switch from stone to more inexpensive brick.
-Rather than standing shoulder to shoulder like New York’s brownstones do, the Chicago variation focuses a little more on getting air and light into the middle of the building.
-There is usually a 2-3 foot gap between buildings which is bridged half way back with another bow of projecting windows (and a cut through to get under them and into the basement and backyard).
+Rather than standing shoulder to shoulder like New York’s brownstones do, the Chicago variation focuses more on getting air and light into the middle of the building.
+There is usually a 2-3 foot gap between buildings which is bridged halfway back with another bow of projecting windows (and a cut-through to get under them and into the basement and backyard).

 Made in Chicago